soldni/personal-website/content/about.md

 ## Contacts

 I 💗 forging new **research collaborations** and building **connections** with other scholars!
-Do **get in touch** if you are interested in any of the areas above, or if you have a research ideas that you think I might be interested in!
+Do **get in touch** if you are interested in any of the areas above, or if you have a research ideas that you think I might be interested in.

 <ul class="fa-ul">
       <li><span class="fa-li"><i aria-hidden="true" class="fab fa-twitter"></i></span><a href="https://twitter.com/soldni">Twitter</a></li>